What Causes Emotional Overwhelm?

 Busy yourself when emotions come up and say you’ll deal with this later

-All of the above only lead to stress, overwhelm, anxiety and more!!
+All of the above only lead to emotional overwhelm, feelings of stress, anxiety and more.

 When it comes to trying to figure out what to do when you feel emotionally overwhelmed, it’s crucial that you start seeing your emotional health as part of your everyday basic needs.
 Just like you shower to keep your physical body clean and eat to fuel your body, you also need to feel your emotions to process your life experiences and nurture your Soul.

-They say that 80% of health issues are “stress-related” – I say it’s not stress, it’s all your years of unprocessed emotions.
+They say that 80% of health issues are “stress-related” – I say it’s not stress, it’s the build-up over the years of unprocessed emotions.

-Here are 10 ways you can release the pressure for yourself so you can de-stress:
+Here are 10 ways you can release the emotional pressure for yourself so you can de-stress:

 1. Start journaling about your emotions daily